Docs

 A full-stack signal is designed to share and synchronize states between the server and clients in real time.

 When building a modern web application, you may often need to synchronize the state between the server and clients.
 You might want to notify all connected clients in a chat application when a new message is posted, or maybe visualize multiple users interacting while editing the same record in a form, or perhaps update clients when the status of an order changes in an e-commerce application.
-This becomes even trickier when you need these updates to be propagated to clients in real time.
-Fortunately, this is when full-stack signals can help.
+It becomes trickier when you need these updates to be propagated to clients in real time.
+Fortunately, full-stack signals can help.

 A full-stack signal can be seen as a special data type that holds the shared state.
 It enables clients to subscribe to it for receiving real-time updates when the state changes.
 The state can be updated by any client, and the changes are automatically propagated to all other clients which are subscribed to the signal.